 Level I-II: For those with experience in fundamental poses and interested in precision alignment.
-Basic poses are refined and the student’s overall practice more deeply explored.
+Basic poses are fine-tuned and the student’s overall practice more deeply explored.
 As confidence builds, new poses are introduced, including Salamba Sarvangasana (shoulderstand).

 Level II: For students who are well practiced in the basic postures.
-In the Iyengar tradition, students learn and explore inverted poses, including Sirsasana (headstand) and Adho Mukha Vrksasana (handstand) are introduced.
+In the Iyengar tradition, students learn and explore inverted poses, including Sirsasana (headstand) and Adho Mukha Vrksasana (handstand).

-Level II-III: For students with substantial Iyengar yoga experience who are strong in standing postures and can do Sirsasana (headstand), Salamba Sarvangasana (shoulderstand), and Halasana (plow) with confidence.
+Level II-III: For students who want to explore yoga poses more deeply and vigorously, and who can do Sirsasana (headstand), Salamba Sarvangasana (shoulderstand), and Halasana (plow) with confidence.

 Gentle: A less rigorous, moderately paced class for new and experienced students.
 Well-suited to those with minimal mobility, recovering from illness or injury, or chronic issues of fatigue.